TomiKBH/FloatMathGB/README.md

 Hi, this is a debugged version of float point arithmetic for GameBoy, originally published by Jeff Frohwein

 I have added CALCULATOR.gb rom.
-This is a calcuculator (to be runned on a gameboy or a gameboy emulator) that I created and used to test the arithmetic functions
+This is a calcuculator (to be runned on a gameboy or a gameboy emulator) that I created and used for testing the arithmetic functions

 enjoy !